mamba-org/mamba/docs/source/user_guide/mamba.rst

     # you can also specify more constraints on this search query
     $ mamba repoquery search "xtensor>=0.18"

-    # will show you a tree view of the dependencies of xtensor.
+    # will show you a list of the dependencies of xtensor.
     $ mamba repoquery depends xtensor

+With the ``-t,--tree`` flag, you can get the same information in a tree.

 .. code::

-    $ mamba repoquery depends xtensor
+    $ mamba repoquery depends -t xtensor

     xtensor == 0.21.5
     ├─ libgcc-ng [>=7.3.0]